hz90937880/NewDecFuzzer/README.md

-# How Far We Have Come: Testing Decompilation Correctness of C Decompilers  ISSTA'20
+Decompilation:  The Use of Decompilers and Analysis of Generated Results

 ISSTA'20 Artifact for: `How Far We Have Come: Testing Decompilation Correctness of C Decompilers`